joreilly/BikeShare/README.md

 ### macOS client
 The macOS client uses functionality only available in SwiftUI 2 and as a result requires use of XCode 12 beta.
-Also important to note that it does not work right now with `native-mt` version of Kotlinx Coroutines (hopefully this will change soon) so that dependency (in `Dependencies.kt`) needs to be updated for that to run).

 ### Web client